barkyq/tstamp/README.md

 Timestamps git commits, so that [opentimestamps](https://opentimestamps.org) proofs can be generated.

 ## storage
-Timestamp .ots files attesting existence of commits are stored in `refs/timestamps/commits` (pointing to a commit object whose associated tree references the blobs containing the `.ots` files).
+Timestamp `.ots` files attesting existence of commits are stored in `refs/timestamps/commits` (this ref points to a commit object whose associated tree references the blobs containing `.ots` files).

-Pending timestamps (unsubmitted and/or not yet included in bitcoin blockchain) are listed in `refs/timestamps/pending` (pointing to a binary blob object).
-Can be read using
+Pending timestamps (unsubmitted and/or not yet included in bitcoin blockchain) are listed in `refs/timestamps/pending`.
+The ref points to a binary blob which can be read using:
 ```
-git cat-file blob refs/timestamps/pending | xxd
+git cat-file blob refs/timestamps/pending | xxd -c 53 -g 21
 ```
+The first byte is either `0x00` or `0x01` depending on whether the digest is unsubmitted, or the timestamp is pending.

-Calendar URLs are contained in `refs/timestamps/calendars` (pointing to a blob).
-The blob can be read using :
+Calendar URLs are contained in `refs/timestamps/calendars`.
+The ref points to a blob which can be read using:
 ```
 git cat-file blob refs/timestamps/calendars
 ```